A closer look at Agile Therapeutics Inc. (AGRX) is warranted

 Are institutional investors increasing their holdings in AGRX shares?

 The recent increase in stakes in AGRX appears to be a result of several institutional investors and hedge funds increasing their positions.
-The company now owns 2 shares of the stock, with a value of $2.0, following the purchase of 2 additional shares during the last quarter.
-During the last quarter, the company picked up 419 additional shares for a total stake of worth $0.0, bringing number of shares owned by the company to 419.
+The company now owns 122,455 shares of the stock, with a value of $62575.0, following the purchase of 122,455 additional shares during the last quarter.

-During the first quarter, Creative Planning LLC added a 5 position in AGRX.
-IFP Advisors, Inc. sold an additional 125.0 shares in the last quarter, decreasing its holdings by -100.00%, now holding 0.0 shares worth $0.0.
-At the end of the first quarter, CWM LLC decreased its AGRX holdings by -100.00% and now holds 0.0 AGRX shares valued at $0.0 with the lessened 125.0 shares during the period.
-AGRX shares are owned by institutional investors to the tune of 8.20% at present.
+AGRX shares are owned by institutional investors to the tune of 8.90% at present.

 Leave a Reply